neirbowj/pkg/README.md

 Once a package is installed, it is registered to a SQLite database.

 The SQLite database allow fast queries and ACID transactions.
-It also allow to query the reverse dependencies without a __+REQUIRED_BY__ hack.
+It also allows the user to query a package's reverse dependencies without needing a __+REQUIRED_BY__ hack.

-In order to save space the MTREE is only stored once, which save 18K per installed package.
+In order to save space the MTREE is only stored once, which saves 18K per installed package.

 pkgng supports a `register` command to register packages into the SQLite